Top 10 Benefits of Using SubmittalLink Instead of Excel for Construction Submittals

 Do consultants and subcontractors need accounts?

 Nope.
 You can invite external reviewers at no additional cost.
-They can review and approve submittals via email links without needing full logins to the platform.
+They can review submittals via email links without needing full logins to the platform.
+No per-user fees means you can include all project team members and project stakeholders without worrying about the bill growing every time you add someone.

 What if my team isn't tech-savvy?

 If they can use email and Excel, they can use SubmittalLink.
-The interface is straightforward, and most people find it easier than managing spreadsheets and email threads.
+The interface is straightforward, and most people find it easier than managing submittal logs and email threads.
 Plus, the mobile access actually makes it more accessible for field teams who aren't sitting at computers all day.

 Can I manage multiple projects?